Alberta Health Care Insurance Plan (AHCIP): 2024 guide

 Discover the methodology

-1. The Alberta Health Care Insurance Plan (AHCIP) provides access to necessary hospital and health care services.
+1. Alberta Health Care Insurance Plan (AHCIP) covers essential medical services.

-5. AHCIP application requires proof of Alberta residency and legal entitlement, with no current premiums.
+6. AHCIP requires proof of Alberta residency and legal status.

 What is Alberta Health Care?

 Alberta Health Services (AHS) is an integrated health system that is responsible for delivering health care services to Alberta residents, as well as to some residents in Saskatchewan, B.C. and the Northwest Territories.
-It provides a number of essential health services to Albertans, but many still choose to get private health coverage to supplement it.
+It provides several essential health services to Albertans, but many still choose to get private health coverage to supplement it.

 Good to know